Trustee Resolutions: What You Need to Know for June 30

 Streaming of Franked Dividends and Capital Gains

 For tax purposes, trustees can only allocate franked dividends (and their associated franking credits) to a specific beneficiary if the beneficiary's entitlement to these dividends is documented in writing by the 30th of June.
-Similarly, in order for the streaming of capital gains to be effective for tax purposes, the beneficiary's entitlement must be recorded in writing by the 30th of June if the capital gains form part of the trust's income for the year, or by the 31st of August if the capital gains do not form part of the trust's income.
+Similarly, in order to effectively stream capital gains for tax purposes, the beneficiary's entitlement must be recorded in writing by the 30th of June if the capital gains form part of the trust's income for the year, or by the 31st of August if the capital gains do not form part of the trust's income.

 Verification of trust vesting on the trust deed